Sp3ctre4/Sp3ctre4/README.md

 # Who am I?
-- Super Cool, Epic Hacker! (not really)
+- Super Cool Epic Hacker! (not really)
 - Stubborn as a rock
 - Fool of a Took